Add to your Claude Code skills

 ANTHROPIC_API_KEY=sk-ant-... \

-See .env.example for every provider's variables.
-Prefer to clone and run a starter? examples/README.md has copy-paste recipes for Python CLI, Claude Code MCP, Python SDK, and TypeScript library usage.
+See .env.example for every provider's variables, or use the live provider guide at autocontext.ai/docs/providers.
+Prefer to clone and run a starter? examples/README.md has copy-paste recipes for Python CLI, Claude Code MCP, Python SDK, TypeScript library usage, and the experimental TypeScript agent handler surface.

 If you already work inside a coding agent, you can wire autocontext in once and give the agent a natural-language entry point.
 Hermes and other terminal-capable agents should start with the CLI-backed skill; MCP remains available for clients that want a tool-catalog protocol.